Mejit Island

-With an estimated population of 348 people, the island is lush in pandanus, breadfruit and taro.
+The island is lush in pandanus, breadfruit and taro.
 To the residents, this island is known as 'Paradise".
 It has a freshwater lake (rare in the Marshall Islands) with indigenous ducks.
 Mejit is famous for its pandanus leaf mats.

 An airstrip, Mejit Airport, bisects the island.
 It is served by Air Marshall Islands.

 History

 First recorded sighting by Europeans was by the Spanish expedition of Miguel López de Legazpi on 9 January 1565.
 It was charted as Los Barbudos (The Bearded in Spanish) because of the long beards of its inhabitants.
 Its sighting was also recorded by the Spanish expedition of Ruy López de Villalobos on December 1542.

 The German navigator Otto von Kotzebue, sailing in Russian service, made landfall at Mejit Island on January 1, 1817, and named it New Year's Island.
-In 1884 Mejit was claimed by the Empire of Germany along with the rest of the Marshall Islands, and the Germans established a trading outpost.
+In 1885, Mejit was claimed by the German Empire along with the rest of the Marshall Islands.
 After World War I, the island came under the South Seas Mandate of the Empire of Japan.
+The island was recovered from the Japanese by U.S. Forces on 2 April 1944.
 Following the end of World War II, it came under the control of the United States as part of the Trust Territory of the Pacific Islands until the independence of the Marshall Islands in 1986.